 I believe Genesis 26:26-31 is the first Biblical record of solidifying a covenant with a shared meal.
-Isaac & king Abimelech had been at odds with each other, but the king saw that God was with Isaac and so sought to make peace.
+Isaac and king Abimelech had been at odds with each other, but the king saw that God was with Isaac and so sought to make peace.
 Abimelech prepared a feast for the occasion and then the two exchanged vows of peace.

 The next peace-covenant-related feast you will find is in Exodus 24:1-11.